DeviceNut/PixelNutIO/README.md

 # PixelNutWeb
-Web app for locally controlled PixelNut devices over Wifi/Mqtt.
+Web app for locally controlled PixelNut devices over Wifi/Mqtt or Bluetooth (BLE) with either Chrome or Bluify on iOS.